Responding to Covid-19

 To support people in many settings, palliative care services and hospices have rapidly changed how they work, supporting existing patients who don’t have COVID-19, and also those with COVID-19 who have severe symptoms or are dying.
 In addition, the symptoms that people experience, and the best treatments for these symptoms, are not well understood.

 Therefore, there is an urgent need to understand how palliative and end-of-life care services have responded to COVID-19.
 Learning from each other will speed up the responses and help future plans.

 What do we want to find out?

 We want to find out how palliative care and hospice services have changed and how their staff, volunteers and others have adapted their roles.
-We want to understand the challenges they face and innovations and solutions they have implimented.
+We want to understand the challenges they face and the innovations and solutions they have implemented.
 We refer to this as Work Package 1 (WP1).

 We also want to know what symptoms and problems patients have, how these symptoms change over time, what treatments/therapies are used and what seems to work best.
 We have referred to this as Work Package 2 (WP2).

 Studying the impact of the pandemic on staff working in oncology departments